 We were introduced to Ishiyama-dera Temple near Lake Biwa Japan by our Japanese friend Reiko.
-She collected us from JR Ishiyama train station and took us to Dinner in a Japanese Home but first we went to explore this important temple.
+She collected us from the train station and took us to Dinner in a Japanese Home. but first the temple.
 It is situated in Otsu, the capital city of Shiga Prefecture, on the south-western shores of Lake Biwa.

 Ishiyama-dera temple – Autumn Foliage Japan

 Kyoto temples are known for their Autumn foliage and we’d seen quite a few – the Silver Pagoda and the Golden Pavilion are two of the most famous.
 We experienced Koyoto temples via the traditional Randen tram and saw the best temple for autumn foliage in Kyoto.
 The only downside to these beauties is the amount of people they attract.